-The Group Director of Operations is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022)' ('the Code').
+The Group Director of Operations is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').

-In preparing this Statement of Accounts, the Group Director Operations has:
+In preparing this Statement of Accounts, the Group Director of Operations has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; and

-- complied with the Local Authority Code.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; and - complied with the Local Authority Code.